Barcelona: General information

 The Barcelona metropolitan area comprises over 66% of the people of Catalonia, one of the richer regions in Europe and the fourth richest region per capita in Spain, with a GDP per capita amounting to €28,400 (16% more than the EU average).
 The greater Barcelona metropolitan area had a GDP amounting to $177 billion (equivalent to $34,821 in per capita terms, 44% more than the EU average), making it the 4th most economically powerful city by gross GDP in the European Union, and 35th in the world in 2009.
 Barcelona city had a very high GDP of €80,894 per head in 2004, according to Eurostat.
 Furthermore, Barcelona was Europe's fourth best business city and fastest improving European city, with growth improved by 17% per year as of 2009.

 Barcelona was the 24th most "livable city" in the world in 2015 according to lifestyle magazine Monocle.
 Similarly, according to Innovation Analysts 2thinknow, Barcelona occupies 13th place in the world on Innovation Cities™ Global Index.
 At the same time it is according to the Global Wealth and Lifestyle Report 2020 one of the most affordable cities in the world for a luxury lifestyle.

 Barcelona has a long-standing mercantile tradition.
-Less well known is that the city industrialised early, taking off in 1833, when Catalonia's already sophisticated textile industry began to use steam power.
+Less well known is that the city industrialized early, taking off in 1833, when Catalonia's already sophisticated textile industry began to use steam power.
 It became the first and most important industrial city in the Mediterranean basin.
 Since then, manufacturing has played a large role in its history.

 Borsa de Barcelona (Barcelona Stock Exchange) is the main stock exchange in the northeastern part of the Iberian Peninsula.

-Barcelona was recognised as the Southern European City of the Future for 2014/15, based on its economic potential, by FDi Magazine in their bi-annual rankings.
+Barcelona was recognized as the Southern European City of the Future for 2014/15, based on its economic potential, by FDi Magazine in their bi-annual rankings.

 Trade fair and exhibitions

-Drawing upon its tradition of creative art and craftsmanship, Barcelona is known for its award-winning industrial design.
 It also has several congress halls, notably Fira de Barcelona – the second largest trade fair and exhibition centre in Europe, that host a quickly growing number of national and international events each year (at present above 50).
 The total exhibition floor space of Fira de Barcelona venues is 405000 m2, not counting Gran Via centre on the Plaza de Europa.
 However, the Eurozone crisis and deep cuts in business travel affected the council's positioning of the city as a convention centre.

 An important business centre, the World Trade Center Barcelona, is located in Barcelona's Port Vell harbour.

 The city is known for hosting well as world-class conferences and expositions, including the 1888 Exposición Universal de Barcelona, the 1929 Barcelona International Exposition (Expo 1929), the 2004 Universal Forum of Cultures and the 2004 World Urban Forum.